1970s energy crisis: 1973 oil crisis

 In October 1973, the members of Organization of Arab Petroleum Exporting Countries or the OAPEC (consisting of the Arab members of OPEC) proclaimed an oil embargo "in response to the U.S. decision to re-supply the Israeli military" during the Yom Kippur war; it lasted until March 1974.
 OAPEC declared it would limit or stop oil shipments to the United States and other countries if they supported Israel in the conflict.
 With the US actions seen as initiating the oil embargo, the long-term possibility of embargo-related high oil prices, disrupted supply and recession, created a strong rift within NATO; both European countries and Japan sought to disassociate themselves from the US Middle East policy.
 Arab oil producers had also linked the end of the embargo with successful US efforts to create peace in the Middle East, which complicated the situation.
 To address these developments, the Nixon Administration began parallel negotiations with both Arab oil producers to end the embargo, and with Egypt, Syria, and Israel to arrange an Israeli pull back from the Sinai and the Golan Heights after the fighting stopped.
 By January 18, 1974, Secretary of State Henry Kissinger had negotiated an Israeli troop withdrawal from parts of the Sinai.
 The promise of a negotiated settlement between Israel and Syria was sufficient to convince Arab oil producers to lift the embargo in March 1974.
 By May, Israel agreed to withdraw from the Golan Heights.

 Independently, the OPEC members agreed to use their leverage over the world price-setting mechanism for oil to stabilize their real incomes by raising world oil prices.
 This action followed several years of steep income declines after the recent failure of negotiations with the major Western oil companies earlier in the month.

-For the most part, industrialized economies relied on crude oil, and OPEC was their major supplier.
+For the most part, industrialized economies relied on crude oil, and OPEC was a major supplier.
 Because of the dramatic inflation experienced during this period, a popular economic theory has been that these price increases were to blame, as being suppressive of economic activity.
 However, the causality stated by this theory is often questioned.
 The targeted countries responded with a wide variety of new, and mostly permanent, initiatives to contain their further dependency.
 The 1973 "oil price shock", along with the 1973–1974 stock market crash, have been regarded as the first event since the Great Depression to have a persistent economic effect.